wp-plugins/smart-image-loader/readme.txt

 = 0.3.2 =
 * fixed a bug where images inserted via [caption] shortcode were being ignored
 * fixed bug where enhanced accuracy would always be on
+* removed overflow/offset checking for now because it was buggy anyway

 = 0.3.1 =
 * added fancy tag word